aershov24/FSC_Candidates_Test/README.md

 # Welcome to MLSC Candidate Repo

-Please read this document carefully before submitting your MLSC candidate challenge
+Please read this document carefully before submitting your MLSC candidate challenge.

+> The fact is, if you DO read, complete and pass the challenge successfully you most likely lie outside of 3 times the standard deviation from the average candidate, thus you are the "anomaly" on the market, thus we want hire you :)

 # What You Need to Do